jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To reach this new understanding, we continue our journey by tracing humanity's first steps in the ongoing saga of life's evolution.
 It is another of the recurring storyline on how living organisms, starting from humble beginnings, continually expands their reach, enhances their senses, and utilizes their environments in the relentless pursuit of information that will guide adaptations.
 The steps of humanity's early evolution are the same.
 Bound by the same laws of evolution applied, early humanity ventured out into the world, increase its diveristy and its adaptations powers to harvest resources and be more self-sufficient.

 Knowing evolution of early humanity tells us much about ourselves.
 These same requirements molded humans to give us the physiques and psychologies we have today.
-This new branch on the tree of life started when a life form left the trees and learned to walk.
+This new branch of the tree of life started when a life form left the trees and learned to walk.

 - so humans have the same requirement to pass on their genes and continue their adaptations.
 If early man was going to survive down from the trees, what did they need to evolve to capture their niche and pass on their genes/adaptation?